Skip to content

 Overview

-DOIs are persistent identifiers for digital objects, commonly used for journal articles.
-The validator fetches publication metadata from the Crossref API when you provide a DOI reference.
+DOIs are persistent identifiers for digital objects, commonly used for journal articles and data repositories.
+The validator fetches publication metadata from:

 Basic Usage